All vacancies

 >

-PhD position: Multi-scale modelling of martensitic and diffusive transformations in green steels (1.0 FTE)
+PhD position Multi-scale modelling of martensitic and diffusive transformations in green steels

 For the National Growth Fund (NGF) project “Groeien met Groen Staal” (GGS), a PhD position for the period of 4 years is available in the context of modelling green steel mechanics from the atomic scale.
 In this project, the University of Groningen will investigate atomic-scale mechanism of martensitic, bainitic and ferritic atomic-scale interface motion for multi-component alloy systems that are relevant for the new green steels compositions, including impurities and tramp elements.
 These models should inform higher-scale (microstructural) models of microstructure formation for green steels.